-- Recognize that families are unique and the importance of respecting those differences.
+- Recognize that families are unique and the importance of valuing diversity among families in your program.

-- Ensure program staff utilize family-centered practices in their daily work with families.
+- Ensure program staff utilize family-centered practices in their daily work with children and families.

 What are Your Views about Families?

 When you think of the word “family,” what does it mean to you?
 Who makes up your family?
 What kinds of things do you do together?
 What role do you play in your family?
 Every family is different and it’s important to keep an open mind about what makes up a family.
-Each person defines family in his or her own way.
+Each person defines family in their own way.

 The Meaning of Family

 The U.S. Census Bureau defines family as a group of two or more people who are related by birth, marriage, or adoption, and who live together.
 The National Association for the Education of Young Children suggests that “the term family may include those adults, besides parents, with the responsibility of being involved in educating, nurturing, and advocating for the child.”
-Researchers studying and working with families define family as “two or more people who regard themselves as a family and who carry out the functions that families typically perform.
+Another commonly used definition for family is “two or more people who regard themselves as a family and who carry out the functions that families typically perform.
 These people may or may not be related by blood or marriage and may or may not usually live together” (Turnbull, Turnbull, Erwin, & Soodak, 2006, p.
 7).
-Groups and organizations that support families, or even those organizations that collect data to support families, don’t always agree on one single, concise definition of what makes up a family.
+As you can see, there is not one single, concise and agreed upon definition of what makes up a family.
 For one person, a family could include a close friend not otherwise related by marriage, adoption, or biology.
 For another person, a family could be a married couple living apart.

 Through your leadership, you create an environment in which families are valued partners in the care and education of their children.
 In fact, your program only exists because of families; without them, there would be no program.
 It only stands to reason that families must be valued.
 However, families are not valued simply because you and your staff say they are.
-They are valued as a result of what you and your staff do each and every day.
+Their value is demonstrated in what you and your staff do each and every day.

 How are Families Viewed Today?
 Introducing Family-Centered Practice